Editor and writer

 Learning to recreate a social life outside the office

 Jones is scrupulous about social distancing, so she has no plans to meet up with anyone yet.
 To help counteract the loneliness, she is staying busy.
 “I had a good social life before this.
-I was a regular at art exhibition openings, went to zumba and the cinema, did yoga classes and attended a meditation group, was part of a cinema and dinner club and also a member of a table quiz team,” she said.
+I was a regular at art exhibition openings, went to Zumba and the cinema, did yoga classes and attended a meditation group, was part of a cinema and dinner club, and also a member of a table quiz team,” she said.
 There are rumblings of some of these starting up again, but she is operating a wait-and-see approach.
 In the meantime, she is surviving with the following:

-- Staying in touch with colleagues: This is key to helping her to get through this—these conversations have nothing to do with work.
+1. Staying in touch with colleagues: This is key to helping her to get through this—these conversations have nothing to do with work.
 “Several times a week I have Zoom chats with my colleagues and also regular phone calls, just to help me to stay sane.
 I wouldn’t call myself a chatty person and I’m not a gossip, but I need to talk to people regularly.
 I love good conversation,” said Jones.

-- Exercise: She has also kept up with the daily lunchtime walks and is following exercise videos.
+2. Exercise: She has also kept up with the daily lunchtime walks and is following exercise videos.
 Jones advises mixing it up to avoid getting too bored.
 “I go for walks, but I was getting fed up with seeing the same places each day.
-So I am using YouTube for exercise classes and more recently dance classes, though the hip-hop was beyond me.
+So I am using YouTube for exercise classes and more recently dance classes, though hip-hop was beyond me.
 I keep changing the type of exercise video I do, having started out with Leslie Sansone’s walking classes and then some Joe Wicks.”

-- Ramping up the music: Her home is on a leafy lane, which has been even quieter recently, so she livens up the atmosphere with music.
+5. Ramping up the music: Her home is on a leafy lane, which has been even quieter recently, so she livens up the atmosphere with music.
 “The deadly silence is still hard to get used to.
 I play music to drown it out.”

 Coming clean for the future

-The biggest lesson she has learnt is how much she loves her job in marketing.
+The biggest lesson she has learned is how much she loves her job in marketing.
 “I really enjoy it and would hate to have to give it up,” she said.
 So far, there have been no redundancies and the company is making every effort to adapt to a new normal.
 It has arranged for a deep clean of the offices and is looking to install plastic sheeting between desks

 Many companies are looking to stick to remote work while a few like Google are offering hybrid set-ups, after much back and forth following their earlier announcement of a full return to the office.
 Twitter co-founder Jack Dorsey says its workers are welcome to work from home forever.
 Jones, meanwhile, is hoping that doesn’t happen in her line of work.
 She’s banking on a return to the office and the resumption of social lives once the vaccine has done its job.